-The Strength card is usually explained as an allegory of the cardinal virtue Fortitudo.
+The card Strength is usually explained as an allegory of the cardinal virtue Fortitudo.
 Important thinkers like Plato, Aristotle and Thomas Aquinas have come up with four important virtues that man should pursue:

-- Prudentia (Caution – sensibility – wisdom)
+- Prudentia (caution – sensibility – wisdom)

-- Iustitia (Justice – righteousness)
+- Iustitia (justice – righteousness)

-- Fortitudo (Courage – strength)
+- Fortitudo (courage – strength)

-- Temperantia (Moderation – temperance – self-control)
+- Temperantia (moderation – temperance – self-control)

 That the Visconti Di Modrone card, from the 15th century (right), also represents a spiritual proces, becomes clear when we study the details.
 The woman’s mantle has a curly pattern, similar to the lion’s hair.
 This mantle is lined with white (= purified) fur.
 The woman’s hair has the same color as the lion’s hair.
 These are three indications that the energies of the lion (the lower nature) and the woman (the divine) have merged.